Olisa Metuh: Political life

-He was later elected as the national vice chairman of the Party for Southeast zone.
+He was later elected as the national vice chairman of the party for the Southeast zone.

-He served as the national publicity secretary of the People's Democratic Party between 2013 and 2015 when the party lost federal power to the opposition All Progressives Congress, APC.
+He served as the national publicity secretary of the Peoples Democratic Party between 2013 and 2015, when the party lost federal power to the opposition All Progressives Congress, APC.

 Arrest

-On 5 January 2016, Olisa Metuh was arrested by the Economic and Financial Crimes Commission, (EFCC), answering questions regarding some fund (Arms Deal) said to have been traced to his firm.
+On 5 January 2016, Metuh was arrested by the Economic and Financial Crimes Commission (EFCC), answering questions regarding some funds (arms deal) said to have been traced to his firm.

-”From the records, Metuh got over N400 million, he has not said anything because we need the public money to be returned so that it’s going to be used for public good,” Mr. Magu said during a meeting with online media publishers in Lagos.
+"From the records, Metuh got over N400 million, he has not said anything because we need the public money to be returned so that it's going to be used for public good," Mr. Ibrahim Magu said during a meeting with online media publishers in Lagos.